LeonGrn/HttpCodeAnalysis/README.md

 # HTTP response
-**HTTPCodeAnalysis** was created to follow http request and save it for future analysis.
+**HTTPCodeAnalysis** was created to track http request and save it for future analysis, the user have to choose which stream he want to save it.

 [![](https://jitpack.io/v/LeonGrn/HttpCodeAnalysis.svg)](https://jitpack.io/#LeonGrn/HttpCodeAnalysis)